Bank Gaborone

-Bank Gaborone, formally Bank Gaborone Limited, is a commercial bank in Botswana.
+Bank Gaborone Limited (Bank Gaborone) is a commercial bank in Botswana.
+It is a subsidiary of the Capricorn Group.

-As of June 2009, the bank had 5 branches and over 30 automated teller machines around the country.
+As of June 2009, the bank had 5 branches and over 30 ATMs throughout the country.

 History

-The Bank of Botswana issued a license to Bank Gaborone Limited to commence with its full retail banking business on February 1, 2006.
-Bank Gaborone opened their first branch on Pilane Road, Gaborone during September 2006.
-Since 2022 the bank boasts of 11 branches in the city's main mall, Gamecity Mall, Central business District (Gaborone), Molepolole, Kang, Ghanzi, Maun, Kasane, Francistown, Palapaye and Mahalapye.
+The Bank of Botswana issued a license to Bank Gaborone Limited to commence with its full retail banking business on 1 February 2006.
+The bank opened their first branch on Pilane Road, Gaborone during September 2006.
+Since 2022, the bank boasts 11 branches in the city's main mall, Gamecity Mall, Central business district (Gaborone), Molepolole, Kang, Ghanzi, Maun, Kasane, Francistown, Palapaye and Mahalapye.

 Ownership

 Bank Gaborone is a 100% subsidiary of Capricorn Investment Holdings (Botswana) Limited (CIHB).
 In turn, CIHB is 94.9% owned by Capricorn Investment Holdings (CIH).

 Group Structure

 Capricorn Investment Holdings owns other financial institutions in whole or in part, including the following: